panicmechanic/ZMD/Readme.md

 #Minor TODO/bugs:

 - Finish lever object
-- Remove todo list from firstrl.py
-- Bones and fountains appear over objects
 - Rough balancing
 - Change cast_fireball to apply a burning effect to all inside range for 5 turns.
 - Add gui bar for eff in monster.effects to display effects like burning, poisoned, confused, paralysed.
-- Paralyze still lets you hit first few turns
-- Paralyze is tripled when lightning goes off and you are paralyzed
-- Poison is being appended more than once.
-Something in add_effect() or roll_for_effect().
-Debug it.
-- Fix effect double append, highlighted lines both fire, although maybe not in the same run.
-- Geting an occasional "ValueError: list.remove(x): x not in list" error after check_run_effects().

 - Problem with warhammer splatter and lightning mutation making it not fire - give take_damage another variable, weapon.

     If it is war hammer, and the damage will kill the monster, give it the splatter effect in a function.